rickstaa/stable-learning-control/docs/source/utils/tester.rst

 .. option:: -l L, --len=L, default=0

     :obj:`int`.
-Maximum length of test episode / trajectory / rollout.
-The default of 0 means no maximum episode length---episodes only end when the agent has reached a terminal state in the environment.
-(Note: setting L=0 will not prevent gymnasium envs wrapped by TimeLimit wrappers from ending when they reach their pre-set maximum episode length.)
+Maximum length of test episode/trajectory/rollout.
+The default of ``0`` means no maximum episode length (i.e. episodes only end when the agent has reached a terminal state in the environment).

 .. option:: -n N, --episodes=N, default=100